 Eighth Choice: Vnopn Mini PC

 This mini PC comes with 4 Intel NICs, perfect for those who want to run VLANs.
-Memory and hard drive are included.
+Memory and a hard drive are included.
 Just install pfSense and go.
-The model below is similar but with fewer network ports but more RAM and a bigger hard drive.

 Ninth Choice: Teklager